-For those not savy, Cambridge Analytica (now renamed as Emerdata Ltd) used ill-gotten data troves, behavioral profiling, ad micro-targeting via Facebook, and Machine Learning to win elections and influence opinions and politics towards a hyper-conservative slant worldwide.
+For those not savy, Cambridge Analytica (now renamed as Emerdata Ltd) used ill-gotten data troves, behavioral profiling, ad micro-targeting via Facebook, and Machine Learning to win elections and influence opinions and politics towards a populist, hyper-conservative slant worldwide.
 Medium had a fantastic article about how these systems work:

 While using big data in election campaigning is not new, the efficacy of Cambridge Anylitica’s vast data troves, ability to microtarget on an individual basis, get feedback, and adjust their approaches rapidly is likely more effective than what has been seen in the past with previous data-driven campaigning.
 That’s not to say that Cambridge Anylitica has been holding back on this front, however: (if I recall correctly) their data insights were used to great effect in determining the location and sometimes even topics of Trump’s campaign rallies leading up to the 2016 election.